 The Thermex Powder is then added to a small amount of neoprene contact cement at a ratio of approximately 2:1 by mass, and using a craft stick, is well blended.
 The resulting pyrolant blend should be as stiff as toothpaste.
 Using a toothpick, the pyrolant is then carefully placed onto the filament of the mini-bulb (a twirling motion around the filament seems to work well).
 The filament should be completely covered, and to help make the resulting igniter more resilient, the pyrolant should also extend down to the base of the mini-bulb.
 Working time is quite short, only a few minutes due to the high evaporation rate of the solvent, so only a few igniters should be made at one time.
 The igniter is then set aside to cure.
 Curing takes place in a few hours or even less in an environment with a slightly elevated temperature.
 After the cure is complete, the igniter is tested for continuity using an ohmmeter.
-The resistance should be approximately 3 to 5 ohms.
 Prior to storage of the finished igniter, the leads should be shunted (twist the leads together) for safety.

 "Spitfire II" IgniterThe Spitfire II igniter is a hotter buring version of the original Spitfire.
 Spitfire II was developed as a result of a need for a very hot burning initiator for the hard-to-light A24 AN-based composite propellant.
 Theoretical flame temperature is 3180 C. The base material is Thermex II powder: